BerkAlpGozek/BerkAlpGozek/README.md

 ### Hi, I am Berk

-- 👋 Hi, I’m @BerkAlpGozek
 - 👀 I’m interested in Game and App Design
 - 🌱 I’m currently learning SwiftUI and Java
-- 🧠 I know Unity, Python and C#
+- 🧠 I know Unity, Python, and C#
 - 💞️ I’m looking to collaborate on videogames and apps
 - 📫 You can reach me from my [LinkedIn](https://www.linkedin.com/in/berkgozek) or [X](https://www.twitter.com/berkgozek)!